TomTom IndiGo ❋ is a next-gen navigation and cockpit platform

 TomTom auto partners needed a flexible in-car system that could seamlessly adapt to various display configurations, resolutions, and interaction methods.

 TomTom needed a way to let carmakers make our navigation UI feel like theirs.
-I was part of a lean design squad — being the UI focused folk here — and led the challenge of defining the visual language for both the Nav UI and the broader Digital Cockpit.
+I was part of a lean design squad, leading the challenge of defining the visual language for both the Nav UI and the broader Digital Cockpit.
 We didn't know at the time, but we were creating the foundation of what the TomTom Design System came to be.

 This product offering led to easy-to-skin, brand-consistent interfaces, regardless of the vehicle's hardware specifications.